Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Introduction

 \section{Introduction}

-Presently, it is well established that there is a class of quantum magnets, whose low temperature properties could be described within the concept of Bose-Einstein condensation (BEC) of quasiparticles called triplons \cite{Zapf}.
-Experimentally this is confirmed by studying the critical exponents as well as magnetic excitation spectrum of such compounds at low temperatures.
+Presently, it is well established that there is a class of quantum magnets whose low temperature properties could be described within the paradigm of Bose-Einstein condensation (BEC) of quasiparticles referred as triplons\cite{Zapf}.
+Experimentally this is confirmed by studying the critical exponents as well as the magnetic excitation spectrum of such compounds at low temperatures.
 A good example is the critical exponent $\phi$, associated with phase boundary $H_c(T)$, that divides the paramagnetic and field induced canted XY antiferromagnetic phase of several quantum magnets, $H_c(T)-H_c(0)\propto T^\phi$.

-This exponent approaches its expected value of 3/2, which is typical for a system with BEC, when the window of low temperatures is rather reduced \cite{nohadani2004}.
+This exponent approaches its expected value of 3/2, which is typical for a system with BEC, when the window of low temperatures is rather reduced\cite{shermansound}.
+Recent experimental investigations were conducted by Zhou {\it et al.}\cite{tanakanew} for the entire magnetization process of TlCuCl$_3$ up to the magnetic field of 100\,T at temperature 2\,K. They also analyzed magnetic field-temperature phase boundary dependence around the critical fields $H_{c1}$ and $H_{c2}$ and concluded that for both critical phase boundaries the critical exponents are $\phi\approx 3/2$.
 Another experimental evidence is offered by the properties of the excitation spectrum in the BEC state which has been theoretically predicted to be a gapless Goldstone mode associated with the spontaneous breaking of rotational symmetry by the staggered order.
-Thus, the presence of a spin-wave like mode with a linear mode dispersion, $E_k\sim ck$, is a convincing signal for the existence of BEC \cite{{matsumotoprl}}.
-Therefore, one may conclude that, at low temperatures thermodynamic properties of such materials are determined mainly (not only) by the condensation of triplons \cite{yukalovtriplon}.
+Thus, the presence of a spin-wave like mode with a linear mode dispersion, $E_k\sim ck$, is a convincing signal for the existence of BEC in this class of quantum magnets\cite{{matsumotoprl}}.
+Therefore, one may conclude that at low temperatures thermodynamic properties of such materials are determined mainly (but not only) by the condensation of triplons\cite{yukalovtriplon}.